neilgebhard/ai-therapist/README.md

 # AI Therapist Conversation App

-This application provides a personalized mental wellness experiences using AI from a large language model (LLM).
-It's designed to offer emotional support and coping strategies through therapy conversations.
-You can share your thoughts and feelings confidentially and without worry, anytime you want.
-It gives you ideas to feel calmer and happier, and it's open all the time.
+This application provides a personalized mental wellness experience using AI from a large language model (LLM).
+It's designed to offer emotional support and coping strategies through empathetic conversations.
+You can share your thoughts and feelings confidentially and without worry, anytime you want, and get feedback in a seemingly conscientious and thoughtful manner.
+It gives you ideas to feel calmer and happier, and it's available 24/7.

 ## Demo